The Honorable Josh W. Thacker

 INCLEMENT WEATHER POLICY

-In the event of inclement weather, the State Court follows the policy for Fayette County Government offices.
+In the event of inclement weather, the State Court follows the policy for Spalding County Government offices.
 Any missed hearings will be re-scheduled with notice to the parties.

 COURT-APPOINTED ATTORNEYS FOR CRIMINAL MATTERS